 #9 PuraFlame Fireplace Insert

-Although this insert doesn’t require the addition of real wood logs to operate, you wouldn’t be able to tell with its life-like log design.
+Although this wood stove insert doesn’t actually require the addition of real wood logs to operate, you wouldn’t be able to tell with its life-like log design.
 With optional heat settings, this fireplace can successfully add a little bit of heat to your space in the Winter or be used without heat to set the mood on a Summers night.
 A remote control is also provided for easy operation.
 This insert is 35.04″ x Height: 26.99″ x Depth: 8.78″ and is extremely easy to install.
 Especially if you live in a warmer climate and you’re looking for something more for ambiance and not necessarily for heat, this fireplace insert is definitely a great option.

 - Custom options with heat control and flame colors